What Happens If the VA Denies Your Claim?

 Should You Start Over?

-In some cases — especially if a lot of time has passed — it may be better to file a new claim rather than rework the old one.
+In some cases — especially if a lot of time has passed — it may be better to obtain a new medical evaluation rather than rework the old evidence.
 This is often the case if:

-- Your service records or diagnosis have changed significantly
+• Your medical documentation or diagnosis has changed significantly

 How Long Do You Have to Respond?